lisongqian/gha-filter-button/README.md

 # GitHub Actions Filter Button

-GitHub Actions Filter Button for Kata containers is to filter passed or non-required checks in the page of pull request.
+GitHub Actions Filter Button for Cloud Hypervisor is to filter passed or non-required checks in the page of pull request.
 This can significantly reduce the time it takes to find a failed check.
 The effect is as follows.

 | Before | After |
 |--------|-------|